datanav/docs/gdpr-platform-configuration.rst

     :align: center
     :alt: Custom localization strings

 Each line is on the form <language>-<string_id>=<localized value>.
-Multiline values must be indended with four spaces.
+Multiline values must be indented with four spaces.

-To add support for a new language you must supply copy all the localization strings for one of the existing languages, replace the language-code (the "en"/"no" at the start) with your new language, and translate all the strings.
+To add support for a new language you must copy all the localization strings for one of the existing languages, replace the language-code (the "en"/"no" at the start) with your new language, and translate all the strings.
 Example of a german string::